ccao-data/data-architecture/dbt/models/shared_columns.md

 ## geography

-{% docs shared_column_geometry %}
+{% docs shared_column_geography %}
 Type of geography (triad, township, neighborhood, etc.).

-Typically used in SQL `WHERE` clauses to filter multi-geometry tables.
+Typically used in SQL `WHERE` clauses to filter multi-geography tables.
 Possible values depend on the particular table
 % enddocs %}